Federal Warrants and Search and Seizures

 Fourth Amendment Protection

-The Fourth Amendment to the United States Constitution prohibits unreasonable search and seizures and requires a search warrant to be judicially sanctioned and that they must be supported by probable cause.
+The Fourth Amendment to the United States Constitution prohibits unreasonable search and seizure.
+It requires a search warrant to be judicially sanctioned, and that must be supported by probable cause.
 It states that:

 The Fourth Amendment protects distinct types of expectations connected with a federal warrant, including searches and other seizures:

-• Search occurring when reasonable expectation of privacy is infringed
+- Search occurring when the reasonable expectation of privacy is infringed

-Our federal criminal defense attorneys will make sure your rights under the Fourth Amendment are protected and will make legal challenges on the legality of a search and seizure of a person or property when appropriate.
+Our federal criminal defense attorneys will protect your rights under the Fourth Amendment and, when appropriate, challenge the legality of a search and seizure of a person or property.

 As stated above, recall that federal warrants can only be issued after showing a magistrate that probable cause exists in order to support the search.
 The United States Supreme Court describes “probable cause” as a fair probability that evidence of a crime will be found in a particular place.